hpoul/authpass.app-website/web/content/110.docs.folder/004.authpass-cloud.article/@body.md

     for signing up for services to receive account related transactional emails.

+# Enable AuthPass Cloud

+To make use of auto generated email addresses you have to verify your real email address once.
+This is only to prevent spamming and keep usage under control.
+We only use the email address for authentication.

+{{render content=node.embed.figures.authenticate/}}

+1. In the password list choose 'Authenticate with AuthPass Cloud'
+2. Enter your Email address
+3. You will receive a confirmation link to your email address.
+4. Once you received your email click the link and verify that you are not a robot by checking the recaptcha.
+5. You are good to go 👍

+# Generate Email Addresses

+After you have authenticated you can simply create an email address by clicking the `Generate Address` beside any entry value:

+{{render content=node.embed.figures.generate/}}

+# Read your Emails

+Although every account will receive its own email address, all emails can still be seen through one common interface.

+Just like before for Authentication select `AuthPass Mailboxes` from the AppBar menu.

 # Feedback and Questions

 If you have any questions we would love to get feedback.